sirixdb/sirixdb.github.io/transactional-cursor-api.md

 The resource is built with text node-compression disabled and so-called DeweyIDs enabled.
 DeweyIDs are a form of hierarchical node labels for instance used by an XQuery processor to quickly determine document-order (which node comes first during a preorder traversal).

-In the above example, we show how you can specify a versioning approach that SirixDB is going to use to version data-pages.
+In the above example, we show how you can specify a versioning approach that SirixDB is going to use to version data pages.
 Default is the sliding snapshot algorithm, which is the best option in most cases.
 However, we want to demonstrate the most commonly used builder options.

 The `revisionsToRestore`-method is used in conjunction with the versioning approach.
 When you specify the differential or incremental versioning approach it denotes after how many revisions SirixDB serializes a new full-page snapshot.
 In case you specify the sliding snapshot, it is the windows-size.
 It has no effect when you use full-versioning.

 The method `buildPathSummary` specifies if SirixDB should build and automatically keep a summary of all paths up-to-date.
-We omit other builder options here for brevity as defining a byte handler pipeline, which is used to serialize/deserialize page-fragments.
+We omit other builder options here for brevity as defining a byte handler pipeline, which is used to serialize/deserialize page fragments.

 ### Create a JSON Database and Resource